GoogleCloudPlatform/pubsub/sql-streaming-copier/README.md

 -------- BUILD NOTES --------------

-To regenerate the shaded jar, put the following into a `custom-shadowjar` package in the beam source tree and run `./gradlew :custom-shadowjar:shadowJar`
+To regenerate the shaded jar, put the following into a `custom-shadowjar` package in the beam source tree and run `./gradlew :custom-shadowjar:shadowJar`.

+Then, copy the resulting jar to `third_party/beam-custom-shadowjar.jar`

 ```groovy
 plugins {